renatorozas/RMRUTValidator/README.md

 }
 ```

-Dots and dashes are stripped from the RUT string by default so, the following formats are all valid:
+Dots and hyphen are stripped from the RUT string by default so, the following formats are all valid:

 ```objc
 [RMRUTValidator validateRut:@"19.200.923-5"]